pycontribs/mk/docs/README.md

 ## Planned features

-- Persistent state of each command run - This means that it will know if a specific command was run and if it failed or not.
+- A persistent state of each command run - This means that it will know if a specific command was run and if it failed or not.
 The state would be linked to the repository state, so modifying a tracked file would reset the state to be unknown. (#20)